Quick Links

 Who We Are:

-The Village of Brighton, Illinois, is located mostly in Macoupin County, and partially in Jersey County, and some rural residents of Madison County have Brighton addresses.
+The Village of Brighton, Illinois, is Village-Trustee form of Government.
+It is located mostly in Macoupin County with a small section in Jersey County.
 The current population of Brighton is 2,221 residents, as of the 2021 census.
-The Village’s current Mayor is Matthew Kasten.
-Our current Village Board of Trustee's are Aaron Mead, John Bramley, Don Little, Bradley Arnold, Marcella Wilfong, and James Winslade.
-Our current Village Clerk is Tamara Jenkins.
+The Village’s Mayor is Matthew Kasten.
+The Board of Trustee's is comprised of six elected officials.
+They are: Aaron Mead, John Bramley, Don Little, Bradley Arnold, Marcella Wilfong, and James Winslade.
+The Village Clerk is an appointed position currently held by Tamara Jenkins.

 Our History: